by: Nerissa Cannon

 While the hill stop is a very helpful feature, what do you do if you want to use the Freedom Chair indoors?
 The Freedom Chair is designed to fit in all ADA standard spaces including restrooms and buses.
 Because of the need to occasionally maneuver in tight spaces, the engineers at GRIT designed the levers to be removable and stow quickly and easily within your frame when not in use.
 One thing to be aware of is that if you do need to move backwards, you need to remove the levers completely.
 Some riders try to save time by just twisting the brake bar out of the way of the tire and then trying to move around.
 This is NOT recommended because the bar will go backwards and it could twist into the spoke making it a pain to get untangled.

 The levers are also one of the places on the Freedom Chair where you can let your personality shine.
-Through normal use, eventually the grip tape on them will need to be replaced.
-GRIT offers many colors of lever wrap grip tape, or you can see what your local bike shop (or Amazon) offers.
+Through normal use, eventually grip tape and lever sleeves will need to be replaced.
+GRIT offers many colors of lever wrap grip tape, or you can see what your local bike shop (or the internet) offers.
 The hardest part is deciding on which color to get.
 Myself, I've gone through black, hot pink, white, and now I'm on to purple!
-Above all, if you have any questions about your lever technique, please contact GRIT directly.
+Above all, if you have any questions about your lever-wrapping technique, please contact GRIT directly.
 Our goal is to make sure that you can make the most out of your time with the Freedom Chair.